Academic Technology Approval Scheme

 What information will I need in order to complete the application form?

 You will need to have your University offer letter to hand and the JACS code of your course.
-You will also need the following information to complete the form:
+You will also need the following information:

-• The name and nationality of your spouse/partner (if applicable)
+• Name and nationality of your spouse/partner (if applicable)

-• Details of the programme of study you are applying to follow in the UK (including the
+• Details of the programme of study (including the JACS code)

-• for a PhD or Masters by research: your full research proposal and not just the title
+• For a PhD or Masters by research: your full research proposal; not just the title

 • Details of published papers (if applicable)